Composing The Westerns

 I was granted permission by my supervisor to clip the pic once the Routing Slip had made its laborious way around Civil Design Branch and returned to my desk.
 I cut out this photo-pic of a horse in a snowy field and posted it with a push-pin onto the “fabric” cubicle divider that separated me from the Cost Estimator in the office, an area that really wasn’t an office.
 We called it The Bullpen because it was a huge, wide open space (fine with me!), div-ied up by hideous burlap-y synthetic partitions into Cubicle World.
 No one was happy with the arrangement, especially My Horse.

 In time, my time became more my own, and I framed My Horse and set him on my desk In The Home.
-And, in time, My Horse received a name, Babieca, in keeping with the type of character who would own him, train him, love him.
+And, in time, My Horse received a name, Babieca, an ironic colloquial term for the type of character who would own him, train him, love him.

 The character also received a name, at about the same time, shortly after the first publication of NORTHSTAR in 1994: Riego Riley.
 The first name is directly derived from Riego Road in West Roseville, California.
 Riego Road at that time was a 2-lane, wide open country road through pastureland that I traversed often in my Chevy pick-up truck.